RTMecha/BetterLegacy/updates.md

 - You can now customize Example either by adding parts or replacing the model via the new Asset Pack system.
 Take a look at Assets/companion/model/parts.json and see if you can make anything with it! :D

 ## Editor
 - The Object Options popup is now editable via the object_templates.json file in the mod Assets folder.
-This will get overwritten when you update the mod, however.
+This can be customized via Asset Packs.
 - Removed the Prefab Example Template setting.
 If you still need Example's model, you can find it in Upload > View Uploaded > Prefabs, then search "Example".

 ## Changes